SMAC-Group/course_intro_statistics/slides/chapter5_06.md

 ---

-Let us consider the life expectancy in Switzerland for a first example.
+Let's consider the life expectancy in Switzerland as an example.

 ```R
 df_ch = gapminder %>% filter(country == "Switzerland")